Ethredge History, Family Crest & Coats of Arms

 Early History of the Ethredge family

 This web page shows only a small excerpt of our Ethredge research.
-Another 80 words (6 lines of text) covering the years 1086, 1588, 1636, 1692, 1664, 1668 and 1676 are included under the topic Early Ethredge History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1524, 1773, 1786, 1588, 1534, 1636, 1692, 1664, 1668 and 1676 are included under the topic Early Ethredge History in all our PDF Extended History products and printed products wherever possible.

 Ethredge Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Ethredge has appeared include Etheridge, Etheredge, Etherege, Etherige, Ettridge, Etridge, Attridge and many more.

 Early Notables of the Ethredge family (pre 1700)

 Notables of the family at this time include Sir James Etheridge; George Etherege or Ethrygg (in Latin Edrycus) ( fl.
+1588), an English classical scholar and physician.
+He was born at Thame, Oxfordshire, was admitted a scholar of Corpus Christi College, Oxford, 11 Nov.
+1534, being placed under...

-1588), an English classical scholar and physician; and Sir George Etherege (c.1636-1692), born in Maidenhead...
-Another 34 words (2 lines of text) are included under the topic Early Ethredge Notables in all our PDF Extended History products and printed products wherever possible.
+Another 47 words (3 lines of text) are included under the topic Early Ethredge Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Ethredge family to the New World and Oceana
+Migration of the Ethredge family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Ethredge arrived in North America very early: Henry Etheridge who settled in Virginia in 1654; Sarah Etheridge who settled in New England in 1773; Thomas Etheridge settled in Maryland in 1722.
 From these settlers was descended the distinguished family of the U.S.A. as recorded in Burke's..